facebookarchive/draft-js/docs/APIReference-Editor.md

 #### handlePastedText
 ```
-handlePastedText?: (text: string) => boolean
+handlePastedText?: (text: string, html: string) => boolean
 ```
-Handle text that has been pasted directly into the editor.
+Handle text and html(for rich text) that has been pasted directly into the editor.

 #### handlePastedFiles
 ```